lawrencecchen/next-auth-refresh-tokens/README.md

-# Using Refresh Tokens with Next-auth
+# Using Refresh Tokens with Next-Auth.js